52North/sos4R/cran-comments.md

 ## Other

-This is a bugfix release following the publication of xml2 version 1.2.2.
+This is a re-release following a CRAN takedown earlier this year.
+The package is only released now as new feature implementations were pending.